Vagenas7119/aSDMs/README.md

 # Repository Overview

 This repository contains the complete set of baseline input data, analysis scripts, and final outputs (rasters and figures) from our study.
 Additionally, we begin with a user-friendly "Toy Problem" tutorial - a lightweight, computational exercise that demonstrates our methodology step-by-step, making it accessible for readers to replicate and explore.
+The input files are included in this repository either as raw data either stored in public repositories with a link included due large sizes.
+The script is provided in the transferable R markdown file "aSDM_ToyProblem.Rmd".

 # Project structure
 ```